 An equally important problematic situation arises also from the fact that unlike a traditional telecommunications enterprise network, many different providers share the multi-layered network and software infrastructure of Web services.
-While a particular group of dominant network operators (telcos) provide backbone and last-mile wireline network services, other providers contribute server management, data storage, edge cacheing, security, VPN and wireless services, and several other ancillary services.
 Therefore, creating an integrated, end-to-end application delivery infrastructure incorporated into a Web service requires close cooperation between all the interconnected, autonomous participants (providers and enterprises).

-It is evident that as Web services become more sophisticated and more global in reach and capacity, it becomes increasingly important to provide additional assistance to service developers in order to ensure the effective encounter of the above mentioned problems and the efficient support of commercial-grade application functionality by Web services in an incremental manner, with little risk and at low cost.
-Recognising these needs, the Web service development methodology of Figure 3 is proposed.
+It is evident that as Web services become more sophisticated and more global in reach and capacity, it becomes increasingly important to provide additional assistance to service developers in order to ensure the effective encounter of the above mentioned problems and the efficient support of commercialgrade application functionality by Web services in an incremental manner, with little risk and at low cost.
+Recognising these needs, the Web service development methodology of Fig. 3 is proposed.
 This methodology "covers" in a systematic and structured manner the entire Web service creation process through a requirements capture and analysis phase, a Web service analysis phase, a Web service design phase, a Web service implementation phase, and a Web service validation and testing phase.
 It recognises the inefficiency of current general-purpose software engineering methodologies to address successfully Web service engineering matters and proposes a novel Web service creation process based on fundamental object-oriented analysis and design concepts and on important results of service creation research regarding the development of telematic services upon distributed object platforms utilising SOAs.
 The novel character of the proposed methodology is reinforced by the adoption of an incremental and iterative use case driven approach, by the consideration of the special needs imposed by the Web Services Architecture, by the careful incorporation of the Unified Modelling Language (UML) notation and the XML technology throughout the service creation process, by the exploitation of specially constructed design patterns, and by the promotion of reusability and dynamic Web service compositions.